 A problem with the idle air control valve, which is usually mounted to the throttle body, can cause an unstable idle as well.

-A faulty throttle body can disrupt the engine’s air/fuel mixture, resulting in misfiring and a rough running condition.
+A faulty throttle body may disrupt the engine’s air/fuel mixture, resulting in misfiring and a rough running condition.
+This is pretty rare, however.

 When the control module detects a problem with the throttle body (or a problem caused by the throttle body), it will turn on the check engine light.